Trump's voter-fraud remarks draw criticism from some Republicans

 President Trump faced some pushback from his own party Thursday after warning about illegal voting and an attempt to "steal" the presidential election.

-Republican Gov. Larry Hogan of Maryland argued there was "no defense for the President’s comments tonight undermining our Democratic process.
+Republican Gov. Larry Hogan of Maryland tweeted that there was "no defense for the President’s comments tonight undermining our Democratic process.
 America is counting the votes, and we must respect the results as we always have before.
 No election or person is more important than our Democracy."

 After Trump's speech, Rep. Will Hurd, R-Texas, tweeted: "A sitting president undermining our political process & questioning the legality of the voices of countless Americans without evidence is not only dangerous & wrong, it undermines the very foundation this nation was built upon."
 Hurd announced last year that he wouldn't seek reelection.